Proven-Paradox/shaper-system/Handbook.md

 Damage: x2 (Sky)
 Duration: 2 rounds
 Effect: If this Ability hits, the target becomes [Shocked](#shock-x) for two rounds.
 The Shock severity is equal to your [Hero Tier](#hero-tier).
 Description: Anything that does lingering sky damage.
-This can be a thunder incantation, rattling a foe with sonic force, a lightning ray, or similar effects.
+This can be a thunder incantation, rattling a foe with sonic force, a lightning ray, music that is electric, or similar effects.

 #### Second Wind
 Auxiliary [Healing]